drcika/apc-extension/README.md

 ## ⚠️Disclaimer

-This extension tweaks certain VSCode / VSCodium files.
+> **important**

-> **Proceed at your own risk**
+> This extension tweaks certain VSCode / VSCodium files.
+Proceed at your own risk.

-- Automatically reapply patches after each VSCode / VSCodium update.
-If it doesn't, re-enable it.
+- Automatically reapplies patches after each VSCode / VSCodium update.
+If not, re-enable it.
-- When disabled, it creates a backup of the original files.
+- Disable to back up original files in case of issues.

-Note that this extension is experimental, and you may encounter bugs.
-Report issues on our [GitHub repository](https://github.com/drcika/apc-extension/issues)
+This extension is experimental, and you may encounter bugs.
+Report them on our [GitHub repository](https://github.com/drcika/apc-extension/issues).

 ## Supported Configuration Options